As a developer, sometimes you need to do server maintenance, manage deployments and figure out the architecture from a server standpoint.

 One problem what I have faced is how to orchestrate the containers and how to manage the deployments.
 There were few solutions that popped up – Docker Swarm, Kubernetes and Amazon’s Container service.

-Since our current infrastructure was located on AWS platform, we wanted to try to use the Amazons Container service.
+Since our current infrastructure was located on the AWS platform, we wanted to try to use the Amazons Container service.
 The first issue I ran into was the fact that I needed to collect logs in one place.
-Interestingly enough Docker has driver to use with AWS CloudWatch but the Container service does not support that.
+Interestingly enough Docker has a driver to use with AWS CloudWatch but the Container service does not support that.
 There has been a support ticket to resolve that, but it seemed that it was taking them ages to implement.
 I was able to deploy my app, but I was not happy with the experience.

 I did some comparison articles between Kubernetes and Docker Swarm and it seemed like Kubernetes would be more mature and the ideas behind it were more battle tested.
 So the next thing we tried to do was to launch a Kubernetes infrastructure on AWS.
 There was a pretty straight forward installer to do it.
 It worked okay, but Kubernetes required a machine (Kubernetes master) that orchestrated the containers.
 Not to mention that all the updates would need to be handled by us.

-There was an option to use Kubernetes with Google Cloud Platform and we went with it, since it hosted Kubernetes master and we could do updates pretty easily.
+There was an option to use Kubernetes with Google Cloud Platform and we went with it since it hosted Kubernetes master and we could do updates pretty easily.

-The platform costs are very minimal, since you only pay only for the machines that you use.
+The platform costs are very minimal since you only pay only for the machines that you use.
 There is no overhead in case of the Google Cloud Platform.

 The infrastructure and the app